Server Timing with Rico

 This post was originally posted at dev.karakun.com

-The feature is very usefully when you develop a client that uses HTTP calls to communicate with the server.
-In this case the client sends a http request to the server and receives an http response after some time.
-The functionallity that the server executes to create the response based on the request is a black box for the client.
+The feature is very useful when you develop a client that uses HTTP calls to communicate with the server.
+In this case, the client sends an HTTP request to the server and receives an HTTP response after some time.
+The functionality that the server executes to create the response based on the request is a black box for the client.
 Normally this is not really a problem but let’s think about a possible bottleneck on the server.
-Sometimes your http call takes much longer than normally.
+Sometimes your HTTP call takes much longer than normal.
 To make it worse the problem only happens when you do not debug the server.
-In such case “server timing” is a really helpfull feature since you can display some timing information about the server functionallity in the client.
+In such case “server timing” is a really helpful feature since you can display some timing information about the server functionality in the client.

 Using Server Timing with Rico